 VA Streamline Refinance Helps Reduce Rising Closing Costs

 Whether you are buying a home or refinancing your existing mortgage, closing costs can add up.
 Depending on your specific program, the size of your loan, and the state you live in, sometimes closing costs can add thousands of dollars onto the principal.
-What’s worse is that according to Bankrate, closing costs rose almost 6 percent in 2014.

 One group of borrowers who are enjoying lower VA loan closing costs are VA Streamline Refinance candidates.
 Also called, IRRRL (VA Interest Rate Reduction Refinance Loan), this appealing refinance program is specifically for veterans or military service members who already have a VA home loan.
 When these borrowers refinance, they get to enjoy the perk of not being charged as many fees that often inflate closing costs.